wzulfikar/lifelog/tech/setting-multiple-heroku-config-using-terminal.md

 KEY_THREE=VALUE_THREE \
 LAST_KEY=LAST_VALUE
 ```
-try copy and paste above code in your terminal. remember that you can only execute heroku command `heroku config:set` inside directory of heroku project.
+try copy and paste above code in your terminal. remember that you can only execute heroku command `heroku config:set` inside directory of heroku app. to check available heroku apps in your machine, use `heroku apps`.

 another example is when you want to set config for laravel app: